Gilmerton Cove Visitor Guide

 2: Getting to Gilmerton Cove by public transport takes around 30 minutes.
 From Princes Street take the number 29 bus.
 There are bus stops on Drum Street on either side of the attraction.

-3: If you’re looking for other attractions in the area I recommend taking a drive to Vogrie Park which is a real gem when it comes to child-friendly attractions.
+3: If you’re looking for other attractions in the area I recommend taking a drive to Vogrie Park which is a real gem, as is Dalkeith Country Park which is a large woodland area featuring lots of country walks, artisan shops, and a fantastic play park.

 Gilmerton Cove